dickdavis/vbot/README.md

 ### Give Commands
 To give commands to your bot, send it a message over IRC structured as:

 ```
 "(BOT'S NICK) (COMMAND) (ARGUMENTS)"
 ```

 Example:

 ```
 $ verboten quote-hayek
 ```

+Of course, you are not required to use the bot's nick as the trigger.

 ## TODO
 * Increase test coverage.

 ## Changelog
+### 2018-11-29
+* Refactored `parse_message` method to remove reference to `exec_command_subroutine` method.
+This will allow subclasses to define their own logic for handling triggers.

 ### 2018-11-03
 * Refactored project files.
 * Structured test file.